stevensgsp/hq-rental-assessment/README.md

-# api-requirements

-## Description
-We want you to implement a REST API endpoint that given a list of products, applies some discounts to them and can be filtered.
-You are free to choose whatever language and tools you are most comfortable with, but, we value you to use laravel since our main platform is also on laravel / php.
-We will value your ability to apply the following rules on the corresponding layers following Domain Driven Design.
-Please add instructions on how to run it and publish it on your fork.

-## Deliverable

-Fork the project, work on the solution and send us back a link to your forked GitHub project to examine your answer to this test.

-## Conditions

-The prices are integers for example, 100.00€ would be 10000.

-1. [x] You can store the products as you see fit (json file, in memory, rdbms of choice)
-2. [x] Products in the "insurance" category have a 30% discount.
-3. [x] The product with sku = 000003 has a 15% discount.
-4. [x] Provide a single endpoint.
-GET /products.
-5. [x] Can be filtered by category as a query string parameter.
-6. [x] (optional) Can be filtered by price as a query string parameter, this filter applies before discounts are applied.
-7. [x] Returns a list of Products with the given discounts applied when necessary Product model.
-8. [x] price.currency is always EUR.
-9. [x] When a product does not have a discount, price.final and price.original should be the same number and discount_percentage should be null.
-10. [x] When a product has a discount, price.original is the original price, price.final is the amount with the discount applied and discount_percentage represents the applied discount with the % sign.

-Example product with a discount of 30% applied:
-`    {
-      "sku": "000001",
-      "name": "Full coverage insurance",
-      "category": "insurance",
-      "price": {
-          "original": 89000,
-          "final": 62300,
-          "discount_percentage": "30%",
-          "currency": "EUR"
-      }
-    }`

-  Example product without a discount:

-      `{
-        "sku": "000002",
-        "name": "Compact Car X3",
-        "category": "vehicle",
-        "price": {
-            "original": 89000,
-            "final": 89000,
-            "discount_percentage": null,
-            "currency": "EUR"
-        }
-      }`

-## Dataset.
-The following dataset is the only dataset you need to be able to serve on the API:

-`{
-    "products": [
-      {
-        "sku": "000001",
-        "name": "Full coverage insurance",
-        "category": "insurance",
-        "price": 89000
-      },
-      {
-        "sku": "000002",
-        "name": "Compact Car X3",
-        "category": "vehicle",
-        "price": 99000
-      },
-      {
-        "sku": "000003",
-        "name": "SUV Vehicle, high end",
-        "category": "vehicle",
-        "price": 150000
-      },
-      {
-        "sku": "000004",
-        "name": "Basic coverage",
-        "category": "insurance",
-        "price": 20000
-      },
-      {
-        "sku": "000005",
-        "name": "Convertible X2, Electric",
-        "category": "vehicle",
-        "price": 250000
-      }
-    ]
-  }`
+# Laravel 12 Assessment

+This project is a small API built with Laravel 12.

+REST API endpoint that given a list of products, applies some discounts to them and can be filtered by category and price.
+It implements the following rules to apply the discounts:

+1. [x] Products in the "insurance" category have a 30% discount.
+2. [x] The product with sku = 000003 has a 15% discount.

+Important: The prices are integers for example, 100.00€ would be 10000.

+## Requirements

+- PHP 8.2 or higher
+- Composer

+## Installation

+1. Clone this repository:

+    ```bash
+    git clone git@github.com:stevensgsp/hq-rental-assessment.git
+    cd hq-rental-assessment
+    ```

+2. Install dependencies:

+    ```bash
+    composer install
+    ```

+3. Copy the .env.example file and rename it to .env:

+    ```bash
+    cp .env.example .env
+    ```

+4. Generate the application key:

+    ```bash
+    php artisan key:generate
+    ```

+5. Run migrations and seed the database:

+    ```bash
+    php artisan migrate --seed
+    ```

+7. Start the development server:

+    ```bash
+    php artisan serve
+    ```

+The API will be available at http://localhost:8000.

+## Available Endpoint

+`GET /api/products`

+Returns a list of products.
+You can filter the results by:

+### Category:

+- By Category ID:

+    ```http
+    GET /api/products?filter[category_id]=2
+    ```

+- By Category Name:

+    ```http
+    GET /api/products?filter[category]=vehicle
+    ```

+### Price:

+- Less than 990.00 EUR:

+    ```http
+    GET /api/products?filter[price]=<99000
+    ```

+- Equal to 990.00 EUR:

+    ```http
+    GET /api/products?filter[price]=99000
+    ```

+- Greater than 990.00 EUR:

+    ```http
+    GET /api/products?filter[price]=>99000
+    ```

+Filtering is implemented using [spatie/laravel-query-builder](https://spatie.be/docs/laravel-query-builder/v6/features/filtering).

+## Design Patterns

+### Chain of Responsibility
+The discount rules applied to the products are implemented using the Chain of Responsibility behavioral design pattern.
+Each discount rule is encapsulated in its own handler class.
+These handlers are chained together and processed in sequence, applying the first applicable discount rule to the products.

+This approach promotes the Open/Closed Principle, making it easy to add and remove discount rules.